sccn/labstreaminglayer/README.rst

   (Note that LabRecorder saves data to
   `Extensible Data Format (xdf) <https://github.com/sccn/xdf>`_ which has its own set of tools for loading data after finishing recording.)
+* Go through the Tutorials, currently residing in the `Wiki <https://github.com/sccn/labstreaminglayer/wiki>`_.
 * Use LSL from your scientific computing environment.
 LSL has many language interfaces, including Python and Matlab.